legumeinfo/jekyll-starter-legumeinfo/README.md

     bundle exec jekyll serve

 ### Docker
-You can run the site with Docker as follows:
+You can build and serve the site with Docker as follows:

-    docker-compose up -d
+    docker compose up -d

+Or to build the site only (with the resulting site saved in a `_site` directory in the root of the git working tree)

+    docker compose run build

 ## Theme
 This Jekyll site uses the [Legume Information System Jekyll theme](https://github.com/legumeinfo/jekyll-theme-legumeinfo).